ijattakiff/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab 4/Lab4_Access_Control_and_Network_Security.md

 - Task 4 contains a duplicate `web` container-name warning.
 The following container list and the final connectivity tests confirm that the required container was already running, so no evidence is missing.
 - The Trivy result is time-specific and covers only the requested `HIGH` and `CRITICAL` severities for `nginx:alpine`; it should not be interpreted as proof that no lower-severity or future vulnerability exists.

-## Short Answer Question

-**Q1.
-Explain the difference between authentication and authorization using Tasks 1 and 3.**
-Authentication confirms an individual's identification.
-In Task 1, Nginx requested a login and password from the client; HTTP 401 was returned for invalid credentials, while HTTP 200 was returned for acceptable credentials.
-What an authenticated identity can accomplish is determined by authorisation.
-The dev service account was identified as an identity in Task 3, but only pod-reading actions were permitted due to its RBAC function.
-Pods could be listed, however deployments and pod deletions were not possible.
-As a result, authorisation comes after authentication, yet full access is not always granted after successful authentication.

-**Q1.
-Explain the difference between authentication and authorization using Tasks 1 and 3.**

 ## Conclusion

-The lab successfully combined identity controls, authorization, network controls, and workload hardening.
-Password authentication rejected anonymous access; TOTP added a second factor; Kubernetes RBAC enforced least privilege; Docker segmentation blocked direct frontend-to-database access; the firewall denied traffic by default; and the hardened container ran non-root with a read-only filesystem, no added capabilities, and no privilege escalation.
-The accompanying Trivy scan reported zero high- or critical-severity vulnerabilities for the scanned Alpine Nginx image at the time of testing.
+Identity controls, authorisation, network controls, and workload hardening were all successfully integrated in the lab.
+Anonymous access was denied by password authentication; TOTP added a second factor; Kubernetes RBAC enforced least privilege; Docker segmentation prevented direct frontend-to-database access; the firewall automatically blocked traffic; and the hardened container operated non-root with a read-only filesystem, no additional features, and no privilege escalation.
+At the time of testing, the accompanying Trivy scan found no high- or critical-severity vulnerabilities in the analysed Alpine Nginx image.